South Barrington REBUILD: Finding life after loss

 - Compelling, practical large-group teaching from a team of therapists, pastors, and teachers who have navigated their own seasons of loss

-- Practical tools for helpful grieving
+- Tons of practical tools for helpful grieving

 To learn more about REBUILD or to volunteer, email REBUILD Director Leigh Carlson.